Introduction to RAW camera apps

 - Select a Camera mode in the lower left corner.
 Automatic, Professional, High Dynamic Range (HDR), Long Exposure or Depth capture.

-- Tap the gear to select -Save unprocessed original-.
+- Tap the three vertically aligned points at the top right and than the gear to select -Save unprocessed original-.
 If an HDR photo is not successful due to fast movements, you can use the original.

 - During shooting you can activate the Exposure Lock by tapping the lock on the bottom right.
 You can then determine the composition without the camera changing the exposure.